-TL;DR: Both Isaac Newton and Albert Einstein took on gravity, but neither of them quite worked it out.
-We’re waiting for Player 3 to enter the game.
+TL;DR: Isaac Newton and Albert Einstein are famous for battling gravity, but like a video game boss it has morphed into its final form.
+All of physics is waiting for Player 3 to enter the game.

 Gravity looks like it may be the final boss of physics.
 Like any good boss battle, it has taken various forms.

-First, a really quick overview of what gravity is trying to explain.
+First, let’s give a quick overview of what gravity is trying to explain:

-It influences the shape of the biggest objects in the universe, from the spin of solar systems to the whirlpool shape of galaxies.
+Gravity has an incredibly long range, and determines the shape of the biggest objects in the universe from the spin of solar systems to the whirlpool shape of galaxies, and beyond.

-Isaac Newton blew this out of the water.
+Isaac Newton blew this worldview out of the water.

 By all accounts, Isaac Newton was an unusual guy.
-On the one hand, he held the most prestigious academic post in the world, the Lucasian Professor of Mathematics of Cambridge University.
+On the one hand, he held the most prestigious academic post in the world, the Lucasian Professor of Mathematics at Cambridge University.